yxleong/NTUST-assignments/CS2005701_WindowsProgramming/Practice2-1_DataTypes/README.md

 ```
 ---
 # Data Types in C#
-Understanding data types is crucial for effective programming.
 Data types define how data is represented and stored in memory, and they determine the size and range of values that can be held.

 ## Primitive Data Types